Skip to main content

 Common performance pitfalls

-• large content-script bundles loaded on every matched page
+• Large content-script bundles loaded on every matched page

-• heavy work at document_start without guard conditions
+• Heavy work at document_start without guard conditions

-• service worker handlers doing synchronous, non-essential initialization
+• Service worker handlers doing synchronous, non-essential initialization

 Next steps